realA10001986/VSR/README.md

 >In the unlikely case that multiple TCD's are in range, you can single out your TCD by its BSSID.
 The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).

-If you want to enter Car mode immediately, check **_Enable car mode_**.
+If you want to enter Car mode immediately after saving your settings, check **_Enable car mode now_**.
 You can also later toggle between Car mode and normal WiFi connection by holding button "9" in Admin button mode.

 ##### &#9193; Hostname